safal312/rhetora-assessment/README.md

 ### Your Task
 As mentioned earlier, your task is to write a function that clicks to view the reactions of any post on the screen and return the list of names of people who liked the post.
-You are to display the list of names using the alert() as show in the example function.
+You are to display the list of names using the alert() as shown in the example function.
 (Bonus points if you're able to extract all the names who liked/reacted with the post i.e. scroll down to the bottom of the list)

 <img src="https://github.com/Rhetora-ai/Internship-assessment/assets/127103858/eac83a96-dd07-470e-b786-e5414ff86f9e" height="400">